 Löyly Helsinki Sauna

-A famous destination mentioned in many travel guide to Helsinki, Löyly is without a doubt one of the best places to visit if you happen to be in the capital.
+A famous destination mentioned in many travel guides to Helsinki, Löyly, is, without a doubt, one of the best places to visit if you happen to be in the capital.
 An amazing place with a unique design located in a mesmerizing natural setting, Löyly is like an oasis in the middle of Helsinki city life.

 Please notice that Löyly does not allow bathers to bring their own drink from outside.
 You can order an alcoholic drink, soft drink, and snack in the sauna reception.
 Or you can also enjoy your meal and drink in the restaurant available on the premises.
 And, since there are no separate sauna rooms for men and women, where bathers are required to put on swimming costumes while enjoying the sauna.